asle/lenovo_m93p_mini_hackintosh/README.md

 I have enclosed the USBports.kext derived from hackintool.
 It should work on your PC of this model.

 ## config.plist changes
+* This info is outdated.
+Major changes to EFI from original version.
 The only change I can recall is this:
 * RebuildAppleMemoryMap -> YES
 You will see the [OC sanity checker](https://opencore.slowgeek.com/) complain about the change :-)